 Using electronic reserve or a course management system is a convenient way to distribute course materials to students.
-At Kenyon, we offer two password-protected options for posting course items: ERes and Moodle.
+At Kenyon, we offer two password-protected options for posting course items: E-Reserves and Moodle.
+Note: If you were an ERes user we have moved to a new platfrom as Docutek Eres will no longer be supported.
+Springshare E-Reserves is the new platform for supporting electronic reserves along with Moodle.
+The page display is slightly different but most features work the same as ERes.
+The Springshare E-Reserves can also be associated with your course LibGuides.

-Submit a request to post material to ERes or Moodle or read on for more information on digital course materials and LBIS.
+Submit a request to post material to E-Reserves or Moodle or read on for more information on digital course materials and LBIS.

 What are the options?

-ERes is Kenyon's electronic reserve system.
+E-Reserves is Kenyon's electronic reserve system.
 It allows for the sharing of files between the instructor and students in a given course.
 Many files types are supported, including images, word processing files, and audio files.
-It also has a bulletin board feature to support collaboration by students.
+It can also be linked to your course LibGuides.
 Most often, ERes is used to provide pdfs of required readings, or persistent links to journal articles.
-However, it has also been used to stream audio files for language courses.

 Moodle is Kenyon's course management system.
 For a full description, please see the LBIS Moodle page.
 For the purpose of disseminating digital course materials, Moodle is much more robust than the electronic reserve system, in terms of the variety of features and level of control it provides the professor to modify page layout, add different elements, etc.

-Both of these options are easily accessible by students, and provide a great way to share assigned course materials, such as a chapter of a book or journal article.
-The Digital Resources team in LBIS can help with things like scanning readings and posting files to ERes or Moodle.
+Both of these options are easily accessible by students, and provide a way to share assigned course materials, such as a chapter of a book or journal article.
+The Access Services team in LBIS can help with things like scanning readings and posting files to E-Reserves or Moodle.
 You can submit a request to post readings using this form.

 How do I make sure I'm in compliance with copyright guidelines?